casadi/casadi/doxygen/sphinx/source/examples/mpc/inverted-pendulum.rst

 Inverted Pendulum
 =================

-In this example, a mode predictive controller (MPC) is used to stabilize an inverted pendulum mounted on a moving cart.
+In this example, a mode predictive controller (MPC) is used to swing up and stabilize an inverted pendulum mounted on a moving cart.

 .. raw:: html
    :file: ../../sphinxstatic/inverted-pendulum.html